5 most important differences between Spanish in Spain and Mexico

 Mexico: ¿Cuántas veces han ido a la biblioteca esta semana?

 Pronunciation is another distinct difference between the 2 varieties of Spanish.
-In Spain there are 3 types of pronunciation; distinción, el seseo y el ceceo.
+In Spain there are 3 types of pronunciation; distinción, el seseo and el ceceo.
 Most of Spain uses distinción while in Mexico only seseo is used.

 The leísmo means the incorrect use of the indirect pronoun “le” when it’s used to refer to a man.
 The correct form to use should be the direct pronoun “lo”.